adjust/android_sdk/README.md

     ![][gradle_gps]

-    **Note**: Adjust SDK is not tied to any specific version of `play-services-analytics` part of Google Play Services library, so feel free to always use latest version of it (or the one you might specially need for some reason).
+    **Note**: The Adjust SDK is not tied to any specific version of the `play-services-analytics` part of the Google Play Services library, so feel free to always use the latest version of it (or whichever you might need)

 2. **Skip this step if you are using version 7 or later of Google Play Services**:
    In the Package Explorer open the `AndroidManifest.xml` of your Android